bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 Vue.component('b-card-img', bCardImg);
 Vue.component('b-table', bTable);

-// Or make available to your compoent or app: export default {
+// Or make available to your component or app: export default {
   components: {
     bCard,